 Your main motivation for complying with data protection laws should be to protect people from harm.

 Anyone tasked (or involved) with complying with data protection law.
 Very intelligent, experienced and educated people often attend our workshops.
 They usually know more about their fields than we do, so we see ourselves as facilitators helping the group to explore the topic.
 We always encourage people to add their value at any stage.
+This workshop is not for people who actually process personal information as part of their daily work duties (like customer-facing employees).
+They need specific awareness training (like POPI Act awareness training).

 - Data Protection Officers (and Information Officers) – to balance access to and protection of information, and reduce the risk of personal liability.